krakend/krakend-documentation/ai-gateway/_index.md

 images:
   - /images/documentation/hero/ai_gateway.png
 ---
 KrakenD's AI Gateway capabilities extend your existing API infrastructure with controls to securely route, govern, and optimize Artificial Intelligence workloads at scale.
-The functionality offers a straightforward integration without extra layers, products, or complexity, it brings the speed, flexibility, and clarity.
+The functionality offers a straightforward integration without extra layers, products, or complexity.
+It brings the speed, flexibility, and clarity you are already familiar with.

 ## What is an AI Gateway?
 An AI Gateway is a specialized API Gateway designed to handle Artificial Intelligence workloads by providing secure, scalable, and manageable access to Large Language Models (LLMs) and other AI services.
 It acts as a control layer that routes AI-related traffic, enforces security and cost policies, and simplifies integration with multiple AI providers, helping developers manage AI services as part of their existing API ecosystem.